lrtherond/n8n-nodes-sumsub/README.md

 # n8n-nodes-sumsub

-This is a **fork** of the original [n8n-nodes-sumsub](https://github.com/nkt/n8n-nodes-sumsub) project by [@nkt](https://github.com/nkt).
-This **unofficial** n8n community node provides integration with the Sumsub identity verification API, allowing you to automate identity verification workflows by connecting n8n to Sumsub's KYC/AML platform.
+This is an **unofficial** n8n community node that provides integration with the Sumsub identity verification API.
+This node allows you to automate identity verification workflows by connecting n8n to Sumsub's KYC/AML platform.

 [Sumsub](https://sumsub.com/) is a comprehensive identity verification platform that helps businesses verify their users' identities and comply with KYC/AML regulations.